Green-Software-Foundation/if-plugins/src/lib/sci/README.md

 ### Plugin node config

-- `functional-unit`: the functional unit in which to express the carbon impact
+- `functional-unit`: the functional unit in which to express the carbon impact.
+If the property is also declared in the global config, it will be overridden.

 ### Inputs